kreeogen/gen_fixer/README.md

 - Added a **“Restart Winamp”** menu item
 - Added a keyboard shortcut for the **Mute** function
 - Playlist buttons replaced with a Winamp 5 Modern–style menu
-- Added cover art removal and renaming features
+- Added skins removal and renaming features
 - Modified Windows Explorer context menu for setting cover art
 - Fixed Cyrillic text rendering when playing video in fullscreen mode
 - Cyrillic Unicode tags are now displayed correctly in: